(D I G I T A L E R) S T R E S S

 (Digital) stress

 The smartphone has become an everyday companion for the majority of the population.
-In addition to the study-related benefits of having access to study-related materials at all times, facilitating the exchange of information between students and lecturers or improving the teaching and learning experience, smartphone use also comes with risks .
-For example, use in the evening and at night is associated with reduced sleep quality and quantity, depressive symptoms and anxiety.
+In addition to the study-related benefits of having access to materials at any time, facilitating the exchange of information between students and lecturers or improving the teaching and learning experience, smartphone use also comes with risks .
+For example, use in the evening and at night can be associated with reduced sleep quality and quantity, depressive symptoms and anxiety.
 It can also have a negative impact on posture and lead to chronic pain in the shoulder, chest and neck area in the long term.

 What is stress?